owickstrom/wickstrom.tech/blog/src/_posts/2021-05-03-specifying-state-machines-with-temporal-logic.md

 ## What's next?

-We've looked at some of the temporal operators in LTL, and how to use them to specify state machines.
+We've looked at some temporal operators in LTL, and how to use them to specify state machines.
 I'm hoping this post has given you some ideas and inspiration!

 Another blog post worth checking out is [TLA+ Action Properties](https://hillelwayne.com/post/action-properties/) by Hillel